AnshBhimani/AnshBhimani/README.md

 Currently, I am seeking good projects to collaborate on to gain some industry experience.
 I am open to working with others and am a great team player.
 I am always looking for opportunities to apply my knowledge and skills in real-world scenarios to create impactful solutions.

-Overall, I am a dedicated and talented individual with a strong interest in Computer Network and Security.
+Overall, I am a dedicated and talented individual with a strong interest in Cyber Security.
 My enthusiasm, eagerness to learn, and willingness to collaborate make me an excellent candidate for any project or team.

 <!--
 **AnshBhimani/AnshBhimani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.